nohharri/tdpba/_posts/2018-02-06-expansion-draft.md

 ## Siddharth Sharma - F
 ### <span style="color: #CC0033">University of Arizona</span>
+While possessing a lanky demeanor, Sharma lacks the basic basketball IQ necessary at the TDPBA level.
+He will average around 3 steals a game throughout the season, but don't expect much offensive output during the season.
+Consider him a mid-round pickup if you have any holes at the forward position.

 ## Thomas Doan - G/F
 ### <span style="color: #bf5700">University of Texas - Austin</span>

 ## Thomas Huerta - F
 ### <span style="color: #841617">University of Oklahoma</span>
+Little to nothing is known about this mysterious forward.
+While he played varsity basketball in high school and possesses a large and tall frame, Huerta has spent the majority of his free time in the weight room.
+He should be an early pickup, maybe even first overall, as he possesses the physical gifts such as Giannis or Lebron.

 ## Warren Crasta - G
 ### <span style="color: #bf5700">University of Texas - Austin</span>
+It's Warren.

 Best of luck to the new captains in the draft, and best of luck to all the teams in the upcoming season.
 It's going to be the best one yet--mainly because it has to be.